ssquantum/PyDex/andorcamera/config_README.txt

 expTime     -- exposure time when not in external exposure trigger
                 mode.
 Units: seconds.
-verbosity   -- True for debugging info numKin      -- number of scans in kinetic mode."""
+verbosity   -- True for debugging info numKin      -- number of scans in kinetic mode.